Vatajankoski optimizes Kankaanpää district heating system with Gradyent's real-time Digital Twin

 One of the main concerns from Vatajankoski was understanding if the expansion would result in any bottlenecks.
 By simulating the pressures, flows, and temperatures in the whole network, the Digital Twin was able to show that the expansion would not result in any bottlenecks.

-The key to unlocking these savings is to only operate the electric boilers when the electricity prices are low and favouring production from the existing CHP (Combined Heat and Power) when electricity prices are high.
+The key to unlocking these savings is to only operate the electric boilers when the electricity prices are low and favoring production from the existing CHP when electricity prices are high.

 Share this article